-David N. Draper is an intellectual property litigation partner in the New York office of Kirkland & Ellis LLP.
-His practice focuses on patent, trademark, and trade secret litigation, and other litigation and client counseling matters.
-David also counsels clients on intellectual property issues in connection with corporate transactions, private equity investments, and mergers and acquisitions.
+David N. Draper is a partner in the New York office of Kirkland & Ellis LLP.
+His practice focuses on intellectual property, including patent, trademark, trade secret, and licensing matters.
+David also counsels clients on intellectual property issues in connection with corporate and commercial transactions, private equity investments, and mergers and acquisitions.

 David earned his undergraduate degree in Electrical and Computer Engineering at Cornell University.
 He has knowledge and experience in networks and telecommunications, digital communication engineering and design, intelligent and nonlinear information processing systems, power systems, and other areas of engineering design and implementation.